-- ALCSEL[2:0]: The ALC select bits are used to enable the ALC and set the mode to left only, right only, or stereo.
-In stereo mode, the greater of the left or right inputs is used to calculate the gain, and the same gain is then applied to both the left and right channels. - ALCTARG[3:0]: The ALC target is the desired input recording level that the ALC attempts to achieve.
+- ALCSEL[2:0]: The ALC select bits are used to enable the ALC and set the mode to left only, right only, stereo, or DSP.
+In stereo mode, the greater of the left or right inputs is used to calculate the gain, and the same gain is then applied to both the left and right channels.
+In DSP mode, the PGA gain is controlled by the SigmaDSP core. - ALCTARG[3:0]: The ALC target is the desired input recording level that the ALC attempts to achieve.